ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 This document defines BPI Interoperability as follows: BPI A and BPI B are said to be interoperable if Alice can advance the state of one or more of her state objects from BPI A by synchronizing said state object(s) with one or more of Bob's state objects on BPI B. The synchronization is achieved by creating a joint state between Alice and Bob without having to exit the state objects of either participant to the underlying CCSM.
 The joining of states must occur in an, ideally, censorship-resistant manner and such that neither Alice, nor Bob, nor one of their delegates can maliciously alter and finalize the state of the joint state object at any point before, during, and after the state change of the joint state object on either of the participating BPIs or the (permissionless) CCSMs used by either BPIs.

-Note, that the above definition refers to East-West interoperability between BPIs.
+Note, that the above definition refers to "East-West" or horizontal interoperability between BPIs.
 In other words the ability of Alice on BPI A to functionally interact with Bob on BPI B, such as issuing an invoice.
-North-South interoperability, in other words, the interoperability of components such as transaction processing or storage within a BPI, is out of scope for the current version of the standard.
+North-South interoperability, in other words, the vertical interoperability of components such as transaction processing or storage within a BPI, is out of scope for the current version of the standard.

 A BPI East-West interoperability solution in the context of this document has but is not limited to the following characteristics in no particular order:

 * Resolvable, public key controlled identifiers for all participants following established standards such as W3C DIDs to enable portability across BPIs.
 Resolvable refers to the identifier being used to discover its controlling keys and other control, authorization, and service attributes of an identifier.
 For example, an Ethereum address can function as a resolvable public key controlled identifier.
 See for example the specification of an Ethereum based DID method (did:ethr).

-* Discoverable authentication/authorization capabilities based on common, well-established frameworks such as OAuth2, OpenIDConnect (OIDC), SIOP DID AuthN (OIDC compatible DID auth) to avoid reinventing the wheel and also signaling openness to enterprises.
+* Discoverable authentication/authorization capabilities based on common, well-established frameworks such as OAuth2, OpenIDConnect (OIDC), SIOP DID AuthN (OIDC compatible DID Auth) to avoid reinventing the wheel and also signaling openness to enterprises.

 * Discoverable and negotiable services such as Authentication and Authorization endpoints, a price oracle endpoint, etc. In this context, a service has consumers, providers, input and output parameters, and associated business logic that transforms the input into the output parameters.
 Discoverable in this context means that a Service Consumer can find a Service Provider and what the capabilities of the service are as well as the required input and output parameters.
 Negotiable in this context means that the Service Consumer and Provider can negotiate how the service is delivered.
 This is required to be able to automate interoperability processes between BPIs.

 * Bi-or Multi-directional and mono-directional services where bi-/multi-directional services in this context refer to direct and either synchronous or asynchronous service-consumer-to-service-provider or vice versa state object synchronizations and advancements via APIs.
 Mono-directional in this context refers to services that either export state objects from or deliver state objects to a BPI via APIs.
 Alice and Bob might want to exchange or synchronize state objects across BPIs or just extract and keep their state objects locked in their environment before committing to another BPI.

-* Standardized set of APIs such as REST representing common asset functionalities and consisting of payloads
+* Standardized set of APIs such as REST representing common asset functionalities
   - with defined API endpoint functionalities such as transfer, lock, unlock, exit, deliver, swap
   - standardized API envelopes consisting of for example BPI origin and target metadata, security parameters, etc.
-  - standardized asset payloads describing the assets and their current state; a current state can consist of for example (zero-knowledge) proof set (state-object-history, state-object-locks, state-object-state) and state object description can consist of for example state-object type, state-object ID, state-object owner, anchor contract(s) for proof verification(s) -- See also related work [here](https://ethereum-magicians.org/t/outlining-a-standard-interface-for-cross-domain-erc20-transfers/6151) -- are critical to have the same “words and grammar” to be able to talk to one another.
+  - standardized asset payloads describing the assets and their current state; a current state can consist of for example a (zero-knowledge) proof set (state-object-history, state-object-locks, state-object-state) and state object meta-data such as state-object type, state-object ID, state-object owner, anchor contract(s) for proof verification(s) -- See also related work [here](https://ethereum-magicians.org/t/outlining-a-standard-interface-for-cross-domain-erc20-transfers/6151).
+It is critical to have the same “words and grammar” to be able to talk to one another.

-* Discoverable Standard Transport security such as JOSE with JWS/JWE or DIDComm is critical to ensure security and privacy at all times and beyond HTTPS.
+* Discoverable Standard Transport security such as JOSE with JWS/JWE or DIDComm is critical to ensure security and privacy at all times, and beyond HTTPS.
 See also related work [here](https://ethereum-magicians.org/t/a-standard-interface-for-arbitrary-message-bridges-between-chains-layers/6163).

 Before outlining the requirements for BPI Interoperability this document wants to provide a concrete, detailed, and real-world non-normative example of BPI Interoperability.